 The A Level course encourages independence of mind and allows students to develop, refine and communicate their own ideas through photography.

-Examples of A Level work is usually on display in the Wright gallery and is included in the Summer Exhibition.
+Examples of A Level work is on display in the Wright Gallery and is included in the Summer Exhibition.